Gyuri1/IPS_rule_updater/README.md

   where:

-  -p is the name of the IPS policy
+  -p    the name of the IPS policy, like TEST1

-  -f is the string of the filter
+  -f    the string of the filter, like 'lsp:lsp rel 20231213 1558'

-Since there may be spaces in the filter, please use apostrophes at the beginning and end of the text, like 'lsp:lsp rel 20231213 1558' !
+Since there may be spaces in the filter, please use apostrophes at the beginning and end of the text!

  -a    the name of the requested action, like ALERT, BLOCK, ...

  -v    verbose for debugging